jaakkopee/neuronSeq/README.md

    or fluctuating patterns (negative weight in connection).
 These +/- connections are essentially the modes of operation needed to make anything musical.

+-- Connection objects in neuronSeq model a neuron to neuron weighed connection.

 -- Implements a model of sequencing musical events without a central timer.
 NNotes are bound to only their activation and the activation of their connected NNotes, not to a central clock that would specify tempo, quantization, groove